 For example, to join your wins with the details about the associated attributed conversions, you could write a query like the following:

 SELECT ...
 FROM antenna.shared_impression_details_view i LEFT JOIN antenna.shared_attributed_conversions_view c ON i.auction_id = c.auction_id

 This query will return all impression rows, and any rows that had a matching attributed conversion.
 Note that in the above example, rows from the

 impression details table may be duplicated because the relationship between impressions and attributed conversions is one-to-many.

-To view the available fields for querying in Antenna.
-See the log Google Docs here.
+To view the available fields for querying in Antenna, see the publicly accessible Microsoft Excel file on Github here.

 When querying using a Snowflake Warehouse you will spend Snowflake credits for the compute costs of running queries.
 The more complex and computationally taxing a query is, the more credits a query will consume.
 Credits are charged per second of active warehouse time, i.e., at least one query is running.
 Larger warehouses will run through queries more quickly, but also will spend more credits.
 You can find more information around re-sizing warehouses in Snowflake’s Documentation, or in the section on Working with Warehouses below.